Level 2 or Level 3 Early Years Apprentice

 As part of your role, your main tasks will include:

-Working Hours: You will be required to work Monday to Friday, 8:45am to 3:30pm, term time only.
+Working Hours: You will be required to work Monday to Friday, 8:45am to 3:30pm.

 Holiday: 28 days holiday entitlement (including bank holidays) will be paid each year, during the course of your apprenticeship.